erikandersson96/portfolio-project-five/README.md

 <details>
 <summary>Toasts (messages)</summary>
 <br>
-For each transaction made on the website, regardless of it is adding a watch to the shopping bag, edit a blog post or trigger an error the user/admin will get a message in the up right corner with the relevant information if the transaction was successfull or not.
-The different toasts used is success, info, warning, error with all of them waering it's own color relating to the message (like error = red, success = green).
-These toasts was taken as inspiration from the Code Institute - Boutique Ado Walkthrough Project.
+For each transaction made on the website, regardless of whether it is adding a watch to the shopping bag, editing a blog post, or triggering an error the user/admin will get a message in the up-right corner with the relevant information if the transaction was successful or not.
+The different toasts used are success, info, warning, and error with all of them wearing it's own color relating to the message (like error = red, success = green).
+These toasts were taken as inspiration from the Code Institute - Boutique Ado Walkthrough Project.
 <br>

 ![Screenshot of toast success](/readme_images/toast.png)